Santeenee/async-javascript/notes.md

 - 400 means client error
 - 500 means server error

+easy

-> Actually, when the ready-state is 4
+    Actually, when the ready-state is 4
-> the request is completed even if the url is incorrect.
+    the request is completed even if the url is incorrect.

->
-> In that case, we get an empty object as a response.
+    In that case, we get an empty object as a response.

->
-> That's an issue!
+    That's an issue!
-> To solve that issue we handle the data only if
-> the status code is 200 ( --> success)
+    To solve that issue we handle the data only if the status code is 200 ( --> success)